 For the Chili-Lime Slaw:

-- 3 C (150g) Purple and Green Cabbage shredded, loosely packed
+- 3 cups (150 grams) Purple and Green Cabbage shredded, loosely packed

-- 1 Tbs Fresh Jalapeno seeded and chopped fine, or to taste (add more to take the spicy up!)
+- 1 tablespoon Fresh Jalapeno seeded and chopped fine, or to taste (add more to take the spicy up!)

 - Juice of Two Limes